 Severe driving includes short trips under four miles or trips under 10 miles in freezing conditions.
 The engine just doesn't get warm enough for the water in the oil to evaporate.

 Severe conditions are at the heart of the problem.
-Stop-and-go driving, rush hour commuting, towing, dusty conditions, heavy loads, very hot or very cold temperatures, a car top carrier – these are all conditions that would suggest that the severe service schedule should be considered.
+Stop-and-go driving, rush hour commuting, towing, dusty conditions, heavy loads, very hot or very cold temperatures, a car top carrier – these are all conditions that would suggest that the manufacture's severe service schedule should be considered.

 The severe service schedule has much shorter oil change intervals.
 Drivers just need to honestly evaluate how they drive to determine if they should change their oil closer to the severe service schedule or to the standard schedule.